software-shoaib/ML-Project/README.md

-## End to End Machine Learning Project
+## Student Exam Performance Indicator

 In this project, I developed a machine learning model to predict the marks of a subject based on the marks obtained in other subjects.
 The project follows a standardized format and includes several key components: